-We just hit 200,000 pages viewed, thank you for each and every one of them.
 Spring is here indeed, and Artpil is coming to Paris!
 We will be hiring for positions of assistant and intern, freelance writers.
 More updates on this coming soon.
-And now for the week’s review of the arts.
+Welcome to the .041st edition of Prescriptions.
+Here is our review of the week in the arts.

 New edition of Sensory Spaces presents Anne Hardy, known for her installations in which objects, light, color and sound seem to take on a life of their own, featuring a new site-specific work.
 Through May 27, 2018 at Museum Boijmans Van Beuningen.